wristpy

 Plot the nonwear periods compared to the ENMO data

-Example 5: Find and filter the sleep windows
+Example 5: Compute and plot the sleep windows

-We can then visualize the sleep periods in comparison to the angle-z data and the non-wear periods, where sleep periods are visualized by a horizontal blue line, and non-wear periods are visualized with a green trace and the angle-z data with the semi-transparent red trace:
+We can visualize the sleep periods in comparison to other metrics; in this example, we compare the sleep windows to the angle-z data and the non-wear periods.
+In the default pipeline any sleep periods that overlap with non-wear periods are filtered out.
+This plot shows the sleep periods visualized by a blue trace, non-wear periods are visualized with a green trace, and the angle-z data with the semi-transparent red trace.
+These are all accessible directly from the results object created with the custom pipeline:

 import matplotlib.pyplot as plt